-Add 1 tbsp of the filling on the centre of the wrapper.
+Add around 1 tbsp of the filling on the centre of the wrapper.

 Gently squeeze the wrappers towards the centre and form a pleated open-topped dumpling.

-Use your fingers, dipped in a little water to smooth the tops of your Siu Mai.
+Use your fingers to smooth the tops of your siu mai.

 Place in a steamer tray lined with baking paper.